tangentsoft/libtabula/README-MinGW.txt

 Prerequisite: GCC Version
 ~~~~~~~~~~~~~~~~~~~~~~~~~
     If your MinGW version isn't using at least GCC 3.4.5, it needs
     to be updated.
-Older versions are known to not work with Libtabula++.
+Older versions are known to not work with Libtabula.

-    As of Libtabula++ 3.1.1, the required version might need to be even
+    As of Libtabula 3.1.1, the required version might need to be even
     newer, as we are now depending on improvements to the MinGW linker
     which probably don't go back that far.

 Prerequisite: Libtabula C Development Files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-    Libtabula++ is built atop Libtabula's C API library.
+    Libtabula is built atop Libtabula's C API library.
 The easiest way to get that is to install Connector/C on your development system, which you can download from mysql.com.
 The distribution assumes these files are in: